PriyaSuriyamurthi/frontend-nanodegree-mobile-portfolio/README.md

 <h4> 2.
 CSS changes </h4>
 <p> CSS changes are done in 2 parts:</p>
 <ul>
-<li> There were few css styles inlined to index.html as the styles are specific to this html </li>
+<li> There were few css styles inlined to index.html as the styles are specific to this html. </li>
 <li> There were few css styles defined without using class or id.
-This was updated with the class names so that it becomes less complex while cssom construction</li>
+This was updated with the class names so that it becomes less complex while cssom construction.</li>
 <li> Not all the css properties were inlined as there were common styles for 4 html pages.
      <ul>
       <li> index.html </li>